JeroenVdb/homebridge-daikin-cloud/README.md

             "showExtraFeatures": false, // boolean, default: false
-            "excludedDevicesByDeviceId": [], // array of strings, find you deviceId in the logs when homekit starts "updateIntervalInMinutes": 15, // how fast do you want Daikin to poll for new Device data, default: 15 }
+            "excludedDevicesByDeviceId": [], // array of strings, find you deviceId in the logs when homekit starts "updateIntervalInMinutes": 15, // how fast do you want Daikin to poll for new Device data, default: 15 "forceUpdateDelay": 5 // how long to wait in ms before updating the device data again after a change (PATCH) has been made, default: 60000 (60 seconds)
+        }
     ]
 }